 You can view and query its recommendations as a table, or request an on-demand analysis and report at any time.

 View the index advisor's recommendations

-AlloyDB automatically runs the index advisor's analysis periodically, starting one day after you enable the advisor.
+AlloyDB automatically runs the index advisor's analysis periodically.
 You can read its results through two table views located in each of your databases:

 google_db_advisor_recommended_indexeslists any recommended new indexes for its database.
 It also includes estimates of the storage required for each index, and the number of queries that each index can affect.